 Mr. Toler has served as our Chief Executive Officer and Chairman of our board of directors since January 1, 2019.
-Prior to joining Hydrofarm in 2019, Mr. Toler was the Chief Executive Officer of Hostess Brands LLC ("Hostess"), a food and beverage company, from May 2014 to March 2018.
+Prior to joining Hydrofarm in 2019, Mr. Toler was the Chief Executive Officer of Hostess Brands, Inc. (Nasdaq: TWNK) ("Hostess"), a food and beverage company, from May 2014 to March 2018.
 Under his leadership, Hostess successfully re-established the iconic Hostess brand as a leader within the sweet baked goods category, returned the company to profitability and transitioned Hostess from a private to public company.
 Mr. Toler has over 35 years of executive leadership experience in supply chain management and consumer packaged goods, including previously having served as Chief Executive Officer of AdvancePierre Foods, from September 2008 to August 2013, and President of Pinnacle Foods.
 He has also held executive roles at Campbell Soup Company, Nabisco and Procter & Gamble.
+Mr. Toler served on the board of directors of Collier Creek Holdings from September 2018 to September 2020, Hostess Brands from May 2014 to March 2018, AdvancePierre Foods from 2008 to 2013 and Pinnacle Foods from 2007 to 2008.
 In addition, Mr. Toler has also served as a senior advisor at Oaktree Capital Management, an investment management firm, from September 2013 to April 2014.
 Mr. Toler holds a B.A. in Business Management and Economics from North Carolina State University.
 Mr. Toler was selected to serve as Chairman of our board of directors because of his 35 years of executive leadership experience in supply chain management and consumer packaged goods.